 - 3.3 Which Cat Breeds Jump the Highest?

 - 3.4 Which Dog Breeds Jump the Highest?

 - 3.5 How to Stop Your Cat from Jumping?

 How High Can Cats Jump?

-A journal on Petozy confirms that cats can jump vertically about 6 times their body length, meaning they can jump between 6 and 8 feet high.
+A journal on Petozy confirms that cats can jump 6 times their body length vertically, meaning that they can jump 6-8 feet high.
 To add context, the world record for the highest human jump is just over 8 feet.

 To begin a jump, a cat will go down into a deep crouch before lifting its front legs and exploding with the back legs to launch itself into the air.

 How High Can Dogs Jump?

 Depending on their breed and health, dogs can jump as high as 6 feet into the air.
 Small dogs with shorter legs can only jump a short distance from the ground.

 Larger dogs with longer, more muscular legs can clear fences and other obstacles.
 Some pet dogs are even able to escape from fenced-off yards by hopping over them.